 The Old Spaghetti Factory - Gastown

-One of the most haunted place in Vancouver is a super-family-friendly restaurant: The Old Spaghetti Factory in historic Gastown.
-Inside the restaurant there is an old, 1904 trolley train, and the most famous ghost in residence is said to be that of a uniformed tram conductor, who staff report seeing seated at a table after-hours.
+Gastown's old-fashioned style lamps and cobbled streets make it feel like you're stepping back in time to another era.
+But one of the most haunted places in Vancouver is actually a super-family-friendly restaurant: The Old Spaghetti Factory in historic Gastown.
+Inside the restaurant, there is an old, 1904 trolley train, and the most famous ghost in residence is said to be that of a uniformed tram conductor, who staff report seeing seated at a table after-hours.

 03 of 05